bright-raven/Pr_Blackjack/readme.md

 Then, open Pr_Blackjack/index.html in your browser to play.
 Enjoy!

+You can deal after a round by pressing either the hit or stand button.

 If the gui doesn't appear to load, try clearing your browser cache.

 ##Attribution